Yeghro/YEGHRO_NostrLogin/ReadMe.txt

 3. Go to Settings > Nostr Login to configure relay settings

 == Changelog ==

+= 1.7 =
+* 1.6 modifcation proved to be unstable.
+Reverted to more stable and secure setup.

+= 1.6 =
+* nip98 modifications.

 = 1.5 =
 * Added more robust authentication flow using nip98 for better